rorycl/ml-akn-client/src/README.md

 As set out in the database readme, initialised and run the MarkLogic docker instance, populate the security credentials, put these in `variables.env` and then proceed to load the database contents.

-Following that the python client can be used.
+Following that the python client can be used and/or tests run.